 - American National: CPE coverage up to $2,000 is included if your policy has collision and comprehensive coverage.

 - Hagerty: Provides $750 in CPE coverage with additional coverage options available.

 - J.C.
 Taylor: Offers CPE insurance with a $250 deductible in most states.

 Why Would I Need Modified Car Insurance?

-If you want to be close to fully reimbursed in the event of an accident, modified car insurance is critical.
-If you fail to update the insurer of your car’s modifications, you won’t be covered and your insurer may invalidate your policy for failing to provide up-to-date information.
+If you want to be appropriately reimbursed in the event of an accident, modified car insurance is critical.
+If you fail to update the insurer of your car’s modifications and buy the appropriate coverage, you won’t be covered and your insurer may invalidate your policy for failing to provide up-to-date information.

 Insurance on modified vehicles will generally cost more than the same vehicle without modifications since you’ll need to buy additional coverage.
 It should also be noted that custom parts can be expensive and can increase the likelihood of theft.
 The higher the likelihood of theft, the more likely your insurance company will have to pay for a replacement vehicle.